mrseif123/mrseif123/README.md

-<h1 align="center">Hi 👋, I'm Seaf Aliyan and I'm a computer & data enthusiast.</h1>
+<h1 align="center">Hi!, I'm Seaf Aliyan, a computer & data enthusiast 👋💻</h1>

-I am a currently a computer science & statistics (Data Science) student at Rachel & Selim Benin School of Computer Science and Engineering at the Hebrew University of Jerusalem, there I focus on theoritical parts of computer science, learnining new things about machine learning, artificial intelligence, applied data science, convex optimization and more.
+I am a currently a computer science & statistics (Data Science) student at Rachel & Selim Benin School of Computer Science and Engineering at the Hebrew University of Jerusalem, there I focus on theoritical parts of computer science, learnining new things about machine learning, artificial intelligence, applied data science, algorithms, data structures and more.

-Seeking more knowledge in other fields I recently finished Practicum by Yandex Bootcamp as a Full Stack Web Developer using MERN stack.
-The curricullum provides a wide range of projects based on the following Full Stack Development technologies: HTML5, CSS3, flexbox, grid layout, BEM, Media queries, transition, JavaScript/JSX, DOM, Debugging, Git, Git/Github, Figma, Form validation, OOP, Webpack, NPM, React, React components, React Hooks, Node.js, Express.js, Database, MongoDB, Mongoose, API, Microsoft Azure Cloud, AWS, Google Cloud backend deployment.
+Seeking more knowledge in other fields I recently finished Practicum100 by Yandex Bootcamp as a Full Stack Web Developer using MERN stack.
+The curricullum provides a wide range of projects based on which includes a variety of Full-Stack development technologies such as: HTML5, CSS3, flexbox, grid layout, BEM, Media queries, transition, JavaScript/JSX, DOM, Debugging, Git/Github, Figma, Form validation, OOP, Webpack, NPM, React, React components, React Hooks, Node.js, Express.js, Database, MongoDB, Mongoose, API's, Google Cloud deployment and more.

+In addition, I'm recently focusing on Cross-Platform Mobile Development using React Native, playing around it's technologies while cloning essential functionalities of some famous mobile apps such as: Deliveroo, Uber, Tinder were I've used some of the most famous React/React-Native technologies, such as: RN-Navigation,  RN-Animations, Lottie files, Redux, Yarn, tailwindCSS, Google API's such ass: Places/Maps/Navigation and more.
+I also tried some course oriented apps such as MealsToGo, a mobile app for exploring restaurants around the world using: Google Places API for restaurants data, Sanity CMS to add new restaurants/meals/categories, React, React Hooks, Expo, React Navigation, Firebase, Styled-Components, React Animations,

 - 💙  I'm a 2nd year Computer Science & Statistics student @ The Hebrew University of Jerusalem.
 - 🔭  I graduated from [Practicum by Yandex](https://practicum.yandex.com/web/) online Full Stack Web Developer Bootcamp focusing on MERN stack.
+- 📱  I finished a React-Native course from [Zero-To-Master Academy](https://www.linkedin.com/school/ztm-academy/) online hands-on React-Native course.
 - 🥅  2022 Goals: learn something new everyday.
 - 🤔  Always looking to advance my career and for new challenges.
 - 📫  How to reach me: [LinkedIn](https://www.linkedin.com/in/mrseif123/).